ohoph/simple-math-os/README.md

 # simple-math-os
-very simple 16-bit OS that purely operates in real mide for simple mathematical instructions on hex numbers written in assembly
+very simple 16-bit OS that purely operates in real mode for simple mathematical instructions on hex numbers written in assembly

 content is a collection of rewritten functions and concepts introduced by the following guides: